 However the focus in great relationships is on giving and the pleasure of giving.
 And the partner does the same.

-The give and take thus happens naturally because both are happy of giving.
+The give and take thus happens naturally because both are happy to be giving.

-John Gottman confirmed with research that the happiest relationships do not keep score.
+John Gottman‘s research confirms that the happiest relationships do not keep score.

 #5.
 Mutual Assured Destruction